 David Woods - Chairman of the Impact Enterprise Fund

 Our economy and how we finance it is rapidly changing and we are entering into a new era.
 Increased divesting from fossil fuels means greater capital in green funds and the rise of impact investment which looks not just at economic, but also social and environmental returns.
 Coupled with this is the rise of the social enterprise and the sharing economy.
 New Zealand is just at the beginning of our Journey.
-Our three speakers for this discussion have a vast experience in social and impact investing and will give us their views on the exciting developments in New Zealand in this area and answer questions on these topics.
-Facilitated by Simon Telfer, this conversation will show how using capital differently can help with those big systemic changes we need within our society.
+Our two speakers for this discussion, mediated by Esther Whitehead, have a vast experience in social and impact investing and will give us their views on the exciting developments in New Zealand in this area and answer questions on these topics.

 Barry Coates has been involved in responsible investment since the early 1990s and played a leading role in building demand for fair trade in NZ.
 He has been a leader in sustainability and climate change since the Earth Summit in 1992 and was awarded Sustainability Champion in 2016 from the Sustainable Business Network.
 He has a Masters from Yale University in management, experience as a business strategy consultant and has been the CEO of charities, most recently Oxfam New Zealand 2003-2014.
 He was a Green MP 2016-17.